privacy-tech-lab/privacyflash-pro/README.md

 ## Get Involved

 PrivacyFlash Pro is from the people for the people.
 Everyone can contribute.
 In particular, feel free to open a pull request to add additional privacy practices and third party libraries.
-If you have other ideas or feedback, let us know your thoughts or open an issue.
-We are looking forward to hear from you.
+You can also make a feature request by opening a new issue with the `feature request` label.
+If you have other ideas or feedback, let us know.
+We are looking forward to hear from you!

 ### Privacy Practice Analysis